collinbarrett/collinbarrett.github.io/_posts/2016-02-23-optimize-self-hosted-web-fonts.md

 site was configured to use [Google Fonts](https://fonts.google.com/ "Google Fonts") by default for regular text.
 This service, and others like it, are extremely popular for their simplicity, selection, and compatibility characteristics.
 By using a service like this, however, I could be violating the privacy of my visitors by allowing the font provider to collect analytics about what sites my visitors frequent, etc transparently.
-Additionally, depending on a site’s CDN configuration, there might be a slight performance hit due to the extra DNS lookup and (ideally) TLS handshake that is not required if I serve the font from my domain.
+Additionally, depending on a site's CDN configuration, there might be a slight performance hit due to the extra DNS lookup and (ideally) TLS handshake that is not required if I serve the font from my domain.
 For these privacy and performance reasons, I and many other tinfoil hat types have [uBlock Origin](https://github.com/gorhill/uBlock "uBlock Origin - GitHub") reject all connections to web